-The Town of Estill is located in the southern half of Hampton County.
-It is the reincarnation of Lawtonville, SC which existed 1-mile to the West.
-Lawtonville was virtually destroyed during the Civil War as divisions of the Union Army’s 15 Corps travelled from Savannah, Georgia to North Carolina.
-After being rebuilt, Lawtonville was destroyed a second time but not by war.
-It was destroyed by the commercial vagaries of Capitalism.
+The Town of Estill is located in the southern half of Hampton County, South Carolina.
+It traces its origins to the community of Lawtonville, which once stood about a mile to the west.
+Lawtonville was largely destroyed during the Civil War when Union Army divisions, part of the 15th Corps, passed through the area en-route from Savannah, Georgia, to North Carolina.
+After being rebuilt, the town suffered a second destruction—not from war, but from the unpredictable forces of capitalism and economic change.

 * Photos by Carl Norton courtesy of Shari Pevey.